Advocates race to find voters to correct flawed ballots

 The pair did not hit every home on the list.
 They decided to skip a house where an SUV in the driveway had a “Blue Lives Matter” sticker to show support for law enforcement in the face of Black Lives Matter protests against police brutality and racial injustice.
 The sticker suggested the home could be occupied by someone who backed President Donald Trump, a Republican.

-They knocked on 10 doors in all.
+Over more than two hours, they knocked on 10 doors in all.
 Half of the voters said they had already corrected the problems.
 No one answered at three houses.
+The two later received additional addresses to check and set out again.

 Counties are required to contact voters with problem ballots so they can be fixed.
 Both political parties also have those lists and were reaching out.

-“The voters I had talked to, they had already been talked to by like four people,” state.
-Rep. Bee Nguyen, an Atlanta Democrat who went door to door Wednesday in DeKalb County.
+“The voters I had talked to, they had already been talked to by like four people,” said state Rep. Bee Nguyen, an Atlanta Democrat who went door to door Wednesday in DeKalb County.

 Some volunteers tried to call voters with ballot problems.